Understand That You Need Documentation

 1. People Are Not Always Available

-Keeping information in people's heads, be it the project knowledge or knowledge of the enterprise, is dangerous.
-If the information is not persisted, its availability depends on the availability of the people, so the information may be temporarily unavailable if the right person is out of the office or permanently unavailable if the person left the company.
+Keeping information in people's heads, be it the project knowledge or knowledge of the enterprise, is risky.
+If the information is not recorded, its availability depends on the availability of the people; therefore, the information may be temporarily unavailable if the right person is out of the office, or permanently unavailable if the person leaves the company.

 On the other hand, it is not possible to document all the information available.
-There will always be facts that will remain undocumented, shared only by word of mouth, or stored just in the information system source code.
-It mainly applies to details that are daily used by ordinary employees and which are therefore not hard to obtain.
-The general information, on the other hand, spans multiple departments, processes, or information systems and is usually known only to people on management positions.
-These facts are way much harder to obtain, which is why they are worth documenting.
+There will always be facts that remain undocumented, shared only by word of mouth, or stored just in the information system source code.
+This mainly applies to details that are used daily by ordinary employees and are therefore easy to obtain.
+General information, on the other hand, spans multiple departments, processes, or information systems and is usually known only to people in management positions.
+These facts are much harder to obtain, which is why they are worth documenting.

 This applies not just to as-is documentation but also to documentation produced during projects.
-Even if the project team is composed of t-shaped stars who can collaborate and share information effectively, nobody could guarantee that the team will remain unchanged until the end of the project.
-Especially long-running projects must be prepared to situations in which half of the business stakeholders and two-thirds of the development team leave the project or even the company.
-The high effectivity of the team gained through not burning any time on documenting things is suddenly worthless if all crucial project knowledge is lost.
+Even if the project team is composed of t-shaped stars who can collaborate and share information effectively, nobody can guarantee that the team will remain unchanged until the end of the project.
+Especially in long-running projects, one must be prepared for situations in which half of the business stakeholders and two-thirds of the development team leave the project or even the company.
+The high effectiveness of the team gained through not burning any time on documenting things is suddenly worthless if all crucial project knowledge is lost.

 Software is "done" in the same way that the dishes are "done".
 Software, like clean dishes, is only done if you never plan to use it again.